transguidejapan/site-content/docs/resources/Ginza Laser Clinic.md

 ---
 author: Juniper
 title: Ginza Laser Clinic
-description: Clinic offering laser hair removal and other beauty services.
+summary: Clinic offering laser hair removal and other beauty services.
 Their website appears to have clinic offerings for both men and women.
 category:
   - beauty
 region: